LemanskiM/PlanetSimulator/README.md

 ---------------------
 Moving planet simulator
 ---------------------
+Update planned:
-* Add other planets
+Add others planets
-* Add lines of orbit and lines of distance to sun
+Add lines of orbit and lines of distance to sun
 ---------------------